-During 2020 the Board had three committees: the Audit Committee, the Nomination Committee and the Remuneration Committee.
-In January 2021 the Board has established the ESG Committee.
+During 2021 the Board had four committees: the Audit Committee, the Nomination Committee, the Remuneration Committee and the ESG Committee, which was established by the Board of Directors in January 2021.
 A brief description of the terms of reference of the committees is set out below.